UoE-BIO3092/rna-seq/01_prerequisites.md

 ---
 # Using OpenStack

-To complete this workshop we will be using a BIO3092-2020 instance on the University of Exeter's OpenStack.
-If you have already created an instance as part of another BIO3092 workshop you should log into that instance now and  move onto the workshop [introduction](https://uoe-bio3092.github.io/rna-seq/02_introduction.html).
+To complete this workshop we will be using a BIO3092-2020 instance on the University of Exeter's OpenStack. **If you have already created an instance as part of another BIO3092 workshop you should log into that instance now and  move onto the workshop [introduction](https://uoe-bio3092.github.io/rna-seq/02_introduction.html)**.
 If for any reason you have not created an instance or need to create another see the instructions below.

 ## Creating an instance on Openstack